RU09342/lab-3-interrupts-and-timers-huanga4/PressForSpeedGame(Extra Work)/README.md

     TA0CCR0 = 1000;
     TA0CCR1 = 500;
 ```
 ##How it works
+Each player will have a score that is stored in a field variable.
+The player with the higher score is winning.
+The scores determine the state of an LEDs.
-###LED blinking.
+###LED state
-When the timer reaches a specified value an interrupt occurs.
-When the timer reaches the TA0CCR0 the LED toggles.
+Timer A is set with a CCR0 value of 500.
+This means every 500 cycles an interrupt occurs.
+Everytime this intrerupt occurs a block of code that
+compares the two players' scores.
+The scores represent the number of taps on the button.
+If player 1 is winning, the LED will be on.
+If player 2 is winning, the LED will be off.
+If the two players have equal score the LED will blink.
 ###Button Press
-When the button on the board is pressed it will cause an interrupt starting a counter that increments.
-This timer is tied to the timer
+When a button is pressed on the board an interrupt is caused that increments its respective player's score.
-that makes the LED blink.
-When the button is released another interupt is caused setting the TA0CCR0 value to the value of count having an upper limit of 65000.

 ##Differences between boards
 The pin assignments on each board can be different.